Chapter 18: Pre-processing

 Introduction

 Pre-processing features are a recent introduction to the CQL language; previously any pre-processing functionality was provided by running the C Pre-Processor over the input file before processing.
-Indeed the practice of using cpp or cc -E is still in many examples.
-However it is less than ideal.
+The practice of using cc -E or the equivalent was deprecated because:

 • It creates an unnatural dependence in the compile chain